buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

           └── bar
 ```

-As we already discussed in this RFC, we are expecting to create two OCI images artifacts, combined with an  [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md).
+As we already discussed in this RFC, we are expecting to create two OCI images artifacts and combine with an [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md).
 But what happen with the layers on those OCI images and the files that are shared?

-If we update the buildpack package creation process as follows:
+Let's suppose we have the following:

+Given

 - `A` is a multi-arch buildpack
-- `Platform` is a target defined for the buildpack A that follows a folder structure like `{os}/{arch}[/{variant}/{name@version-1}]/bin`
+- `Platform` is a target defined for `A` that follows a structure like `{os}/{arch}[/{variant}/{name@version-1}]/bin`

+We define the buildpack package layers as:

 $$BuildpackPackageLayers(A, Platform) = ShareLayers(A) + PlatformLayers(A, Platform)$$

 Where

-- **ShareLayers**: Will be a layer created with the content of the root folder filtering out any `{os}` folder
+- **ShareLayers**: Will be a layer created with the content of the root folder filtering out all the `{os}` folders
-- **PlatformLayers**: Will be a layer created with the content of the `Platform` folder given
+- **PlatformLayers**: Will be a layer created with the `bin` folder content of the given `Platform`

-With our previous example, it means
+Using our previous example:

 $$ ShareLayers(A) = \{\text{LICENSE},\text{NOTICE},\text{README.md},\text{buildpack.toml},\text{resources/config.properties}\} $$